Moche portrait vessel: Huaco Retrato Mochica

-One particularly famous Moche portrait vessel is known as the Huaco Retrato Mochica.
+One famous Moche portrait vessel is known as the Huaco Retrato Mochica.
 The portrait was made during the Late Moche period (ca. 600 CE), according to the chronology made by Rafael Larco Hoyle in 1948.
 The ceramic portrait is also an example of a stirrup spout vessel of a Moche ruler.
 The ruler is depicted wearing a material turban on which there is a headdress decorated by a two-headed bird with feathers on side.
 The effigy also wears tubular earrings that can be found in the "Gold and Silver Gallery" of the Larco Museum.

 The exact archaeological context in which it was found in is unknown.
 Nonetheless, information gained from various archaeological discoveries in the North Coast over the past 20 years suggests that it belonged to the tomb of a member of the Moche elite.
 Archaeologists found this type of headdress, made of reed, in the tomb of the warrior priest god in the Huaca de la Cruz, an archaeological site situated in the Virú Valley, 40 km south of Trujillo, explored by Strong and Evans in 1940.
 It may also have been excavated from within the Moche Valley in the southern Moche region.

 Rafael Larco Hoyle received this piece from his father, Rafael Larco Herrera.
 It is said that this was the only ceramic piece Herrera kept when he bequeathed his private collection to the Museo del Prado in Madrid, Spain and that Herrera gave it to his son who later opened his private collection to the public at the Larco Museum.